w3f/Grants-Program/applications/Afloat_Network.md

 - `Pallet_Project` Manage and create `Project` each project has their own token that they can use to pay for the assets.
 Project token will reflect the value of the project.

+- `IPFS` Will be used for storing the 3D files

+- `ZKP` Zero-knowledge proof will be used for the privacy aspect of user data, 3D assets and projects.
+As we recognize that many entertainment projects today are being developed privately.
 ### UI Components

 Dashboard is composed of modular widgets that are interactable from the OS desktop, tablet, and mobile